minima52/digital-garden/_pages/now.md

 - Updating this website.
 Moving it from Wordpress to a static website is probably the best decision I've made.

 ### What I’m thinking about:
 - French Impressionist Art especially Monet.
 After returning from a trip to Melbourne and seeing the Monet & Friends exhibition, I started becoming interested in Impressionism.
-Currently reading the book, *Impressionism* by Karin H. Grimme.
 - Gee, it’s already the end of 2022. 🥲
+- RM's <a href="https://www.youtube.com/watch?v=lRy8OYhLO-A">Indigo Magazine Film</a> interview.
+It's so interesting learning what and how inspires his creative process.

 ### New discoveries:
 - Purchased my first Traveller’s Notebook, where it will become my 2023 planner.
 I love how customisable it is.
 - Jazz piano music.
 I love love love how classy it is.

-Last updated: 28 Nov 2022
+Last updated: 04 December 2022, 11:09AM

 <style>